zachtango/computer-networks/ch1_hw.md

 total time = 0.2 sec + 0.004 sec = 0.204 sec compared to 0.6 sec (almost 3 times as fast)

 d.
-Message segmentation is also used to transport a message more reliably.
-If we transport a whole message in a packet, it can easily be lost; while if we transmit multiple packets for a single message, it's unlikely that all or most of the packets will be lost.
+Without message segmentation, if a whole object has errors in its bits, the whole object needs to be transmitted again.

+Smaller objects will have to unfairly wait in the queue if bigger objects are being transmitted.

 e.
 Some drawbacks of message segmentation include increased overhead to keep track of the segments (disassembling and reassembling them) and more complicated systems to manage them.